m4tx/egielda/README.md

 ```
 ...yup, that's all.
 It uses SQLite database by default.

 Please note that our migration script automatically creates three groups (mod, admin, sysadmin) and gives them some permissions.
-If you change anything and want to restore default permissions for these groups, you have to remove **all** permissions from at least one group, then run migrate.
+If you change anything and want to restore default permissions for these groups, you have to remove **all** permissions from at least one group, then run `migrate`.

 ## License
 Copyright (C) 2014 Mateusz Maćkowski and Tomasz Zieliński